AleksandrVladimirovichNaumov/Client-Server/README.md

 To start a server run server.py.
 To start a client run client.py.
-To start a server and two client run launcher.py (works only on linux).
+To start a server and two clients run launcher.py (works only on linux).

 Project structure: